sergio-vb/ng-recipes/README.md

 To Do's:

 Global
+- *** Update loading/saving functionality:
+    - Guests should be able to read all recipes
+    - Signed-in users should be able to create, edit and delete their own recipes
 - Add modal functionality for confirmation prompts
 - Add responsive materialize classes for small resolutions
 - Fix header for small resolutions